dwetterau/voting-script/README.md

 To add a vote, simply type in a string of characters denoting the ranking of a vote.
 If four candidates (A, B, C, and D) are running and a person ranks A first, C second, and D third, the vote would be input as "ACD".
-This infers that the candidate votes "no confidence" for candidate C.
+This infers that the candidate votes "no confidence" for candidate D.

 ### Tally Function:
 This computes the winner of the election according to